This page is for anyone interested in Criminal Justice.

 The role of the criminal justice system is to prevent crime and promote public safety.
-Current research indicates successful systems focus on rehabilitation and support to prevent recidivism.
-However, some communities experience excessive force and surveillance by the police; other individuals waste away in prisons serving sentences far out of proportion to their offenses.
-A growing national bipartisan consensus exists that the current criminal justice system needs reform to ensure its constitutionality and cost effectiveness.
+Current research indicates successful systems focus on pre-trial diversion, rehabilitation and preventing recidivism.
+Some communities experience excessive force and surveillance by the police.
+People waste away in prisons serving extreme sentences.
+A growing national bipartisan consensus exists that the current criminal justice system needs reform to ensure its constitutionality and cost effectiveness, community participation is essential.

-It is the goal of our task force to encourage all Leagues to help us restore the equity and balance of the criminal justice system through education and advocacy.
+It is the goal of our task force to encourage everyone to reform the criminal justice system through education and advocacy.

-LWV California and Local Leagues are hosting events, partnering with local groups, holding workshops and forums, speaking out at government meetings, taking action on state and local legislation, and more.
-We will be creating Tool Kits for League to help engage your members at the local level, including resources on:
+LWV California and Local Leagues are hosting events, partnering with local groups and coalitions, holding workshops and forums, speaking out at government meetings, taking action on state bills and local legislation, and more.
+There are many ways for you to get involved locally, regionally, or statewide.

 - Definition of Criminal Justice Terms

 Three things every Californian can do right now:

 - Join the movement to end the death penalty at https://www.safecalifornia.org/ -- LWVC is active in this coalition.

 - AB 392 went into effect in January 2020.
 Your local law enforcement needs to be in compliance with this new higher use of force standard.
 Get involved via the ACLU-led coalition we participate in: https://www.aclusocal.org/en/acttosavelives.

 - ACA 6 ensures people serving on parole have their right to vote restored.
 It has passed both the California House and Senate, and now is on to the Governor's desk, heading for the November ballot!
 Join the "Free the Vote" campaign with us: https://www.freethevoteca.org/